forestryio/forestry.io/hugo/content/blog/how-to-use-hugo-s-image-processing-with-forestry.md

 This will configure `content/uploads` as a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle), meaning Hugo will not generate pages for content it finds in here.

-{{% warning %}}

-There's an unfortunate side effect of this: you will now see **Uploads** under your content menu in the Forestry CMS.
-This is because both Hugo and Forestry treat this folder as a content section.
-This will be fixed in a future update.

-{{% /warning %}}

 ## 2. Change the upload file path in Forestry settings